moabukar/tech-vault/coding-challenges/README.md

 Searching Algorithm: Implement a searching function which returns all blogs which contain the search query, make sure it's case-insensitive.

+Bonus:

-Bonus: Implement Rate Limiting middleware.
+- Implement Rate Limiting middleware.
+- Implement a Regular Expression pattern for password validation.

 Documentation: Provide a README that explains how to run your code and use your API and include instructions on how to interact with the authentication endpoints.